RdJNL/TextTemplatingCore/README.md

-﻿# T4 Text Templating with .NET Core
+﻿# T4 Text Templating with .NET 5
-The software in this repository allows you to run a T4 template with the .NET Core 3.1 runtime.
-This means you can load .NET Core 3.1 assemblies and use .NET Core 3.1 libraries.
-My team uses it to generate C# code for types in a Core assembly (using Reflection).
-We also use it to process a JSON file using .NET Core's System.Text.Json library.
+The software in this repository allows you to run a T4 template with the .NET 5 runtime.
+This means you can load .NET Core and .NET 5 assemblies and use .NET 5 libraries.
+My team uses it to generate C# code for types in a .NET Core 3.1 assembly (using Reflection).
+We also use it to process a JSON file using .NET 5's System.Text.Json library.

 __Author:__ RdJNL

 ## Latest release
-Version 1.0.1 can be downloaded [here](https://github.com/RdJNL/TextTemplatingCore/releases/download/v1.0.1/TextTemplatingCore_v1.0.1.zip).
+Version 1.1.0 can be downloaded [here](https://github.com/RdJNL/TextTemplatingCore/releases/download/v1.1.0/TextTemplatingCore_v1.1.0.zip).

 ## Requirements
-- .NET Core 3.1
+- .NET 5
 - .NET Framework 4.8
 - Visual Studio 2019 (for the VS extension)